-William W. Linton, resides in Toronto, Ontario, Canada and has been Executive Vice President, Finance and Chief Financial Officer in February 2007 and was previously Vice President, Finance and Chief Financial Officer of RCI from March 2006 to February 2007.
+William W. Linton, resides in Toronto, Ontario, Canada and has been Executive Vice President, Finance and Chief Financial Officer since September 2009.
+Mr. Linton was appointed Senior Vice President, Finance and Chief Financial Officer in February 2007 and was previously Vice President, Finance and Chief Financial Officer of RCI from March 2006 to February 2007.
 Mr. Linton served as Executive Vice President of RCI from July 2005 when Rogers acquired Call-Net Enterprises Inc. until March 2006.
 Prior to joining Rogers, Mr. Linton served as President and Chief Executive Officer of Call-Net Enterprises Inc. from 2000 to July 2005.
 Mr. Linton also served as President and Chief Executive Officer of Prior Data Sciences Inc. from 1999 to 2000 and Executive Vice President and Chief Financial Officer of SHL Systemhouse Inc. from 1994 to 1999.
-Mr. Linton is a Chartered Accountant.
+Mr. Linton is a Chartered Accountant and a Fellow of the Institute of Chartered Accountants of Ontario.
 Mr. Linton has been a director of Softchoice Corporation since 2007 as well as a member of its nominating and governance committee.
 Mr. Linton was recently appointed Chairman of Softchoice Corporation effective February 16, 2011.